altanonat/DDA-RF/README.md

+# Authors of the Project:

+Sezer Karapınar and Altan Onat

 # Data-Driven Modeling of the Rabinovich-Fabrikant System: EDMD, SINDy, and ANN

 This repository contains MATLAB implementations of three data-driven modeling techniques — **Extended Dynamic Mode Decomposition (EDMD)**, **Sparse Identification of Nonlinear Dynamical Systems (SINDy)**, and **Artificial Neural Networks (ANN)** — applied to the **Rabinovich-Fabrikant** dynamical system.